Skip to main content

 Biography

 Before joining the University of Exeter in 2023, I held research and teaching positions internationally, including Greece, UK, USA and Hong Kong.
 I worked at the Hellenic Open University as a field researcher (2016-17) and an MA tutor in Language Education for Refugees and Migrants (2017-18).
 I conducted an 8 month long ethnographic fieldwork with children and adults in two refugee camps and a shelter for unaccompanied children on Lesvos island as part of a large project funded by the Hellenic Open University.
 I spent a short period of time at the University of San Antonio at Texas, USA as a Visiting Scholar in the Department of Educational Leadership and Policy Studies.
-I was awarded the prestigous British Academy Postdoctoral Fellowship that enabled me to continue my research with refugees in two neighbourhoods of Athens (2018-22).
-After I completed my fellowship that dealt with language practices of refugees in a squat and a political cafe where they learnt English, I went to Hong Kong and conducted fieldwork with domestic workers from the Philippines (2022).
-I was appointed as a Lecturer in Sociolinguistics at the University of Reading and taught modules such as Discourse Analysis, Language and Globalisation, Language and Migration & Language and Gender (2022-23).
+I was awarded the prestigous British Academy Postdoctoral Fellowship (UCL) that enabled me to continue my research with refugees in two neighbourhoods of Athens and conduct an 18 month long ethnography (2018-22).
+After completing my fellowship that dealt with language learning practices of refugees under precarious conditions, I went to Hong Kong and carried out fieldwork with domestic workers from the Philippines (2022).
+I was appointed as a Lecturer in Sociolinguistics at the University of Reading where I taught modules such as Discourse Analysis, Language and Globalisation, Language and Migration & Language and Gender (2022-23).

 While in Greece, I worked with refugee children in a school funded by UNICEF and the European Comission.

-I am a member of British Association for Applied Linguistics (BAAL), American Association for Applied Lingusitics (AAAL), and The Lingusitic Ethnography Forum (LEF).
+I am a member of British Association for Applied Linguistics (BAAL), American Association for Applied Lingusitics (AAAL), International Association for Languages and Intercultural Communication (IALIC) and The Lingusitic Ethnography Forum (LEF).

 Edit profile